shanemcd/awx/INSTALL.md

 Before starting the install process, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section:

-*postgres_data_dir*

-> If you're using the default PostgreSQL container (see [PostgreSQL](#postgresql-1) below), provide a path that can be mounted to the container, and where the database can be persisted.

 *host_port*